-On January 11, 2013, our Board of Directors declared a quarterly dividend of \$0.21 per common share payable on March 11, 2013 to stockholders of record as of February 25, 2013.
+On January 10, 2014, our Board of Directors declared a quarterly dividend of \$0.25 per common share payable on March 10, 2014 to stockholders of record as of February 24, 2014.
+We paid dividends of \$0.25 per common share on December 10, 2013, September 10, 2013, and June 11, 2013, and \$0.21 on March 11, 2013.
 We paid dividends of \$0.21 on December 10, 2012, September 11, 2012 and June 12, 2012, and \$0.18 per common share on March 12, 2012.
-We paid dividends of \$0.18 on December 12, 2011, September 13, 2011 and June 7, 2011 and \$0.16 per common share on March 14, 2011.
 Any determination to pay future dividends will be at the discretion of our Board of Directors and will be dependent upon: our subsidiaries' payment of dividends and/or other statutorily permissible payments to us; our results of operations and cash flows; our financial position and capital requirements; general business conditions; any legal, tax, regulatory and contractual restrictions on the payment of dividends; and any other factors our Board of Directors deems relevant.

-We are a holding company and, therefore, our ability to pay dividends, service our debt and meet our other obligations depends primarily on the ability of our regulated U.S. domiciled insurance subsidiaries to pay dividends and make other statutorily permissible payments to us.
+Assurant, Inc. is a holding company and, therefore, its ability to pay dividends, service its debt and meet its other obligations depends primarily on the ability of its regulated U.S. domiciled insurance subsidiaries to pay dividends and make other statutorily permissible payments to the holding company.
 Our insurance subsidiaries are subject to significant regulatory and contractual restrictions limiting their ability to declare and pay dividends.
-See "Item 1A-Risk Factors-Risks Relating to Our Company-The inability of our subsidiaries to pay sufficient dividends to us could prevent us from meeting our obligations and paying future stockholder dividends."
-For the calendar year 2013, the maximum amount of dividends that our regulated U.S. domiciled insurance subsidiaries could pay to us under applicable laws and regulations without prior regulatory approval is approximately \$524,000.
-Dividends or returns of capital paid by our subsidiaries, net of infusions, totaled \$581,908 in 2012.
+See "Item 1A-Risk Factors-Risks Relating to Our Company- The inability of our subsidiaries to pay sufficient dividends to the holding company could prevent us from meeting our obligations and paying future stockholder dividends."
+For the calendar year 2014, the maximum amount of dividends our regulated U.S. domiciled insurance subsidiaries could pay us, under applicable laws and regulations without prior regulatory approval, is approximately \$484,000.
+Dividends or returns of capital paid by our subsidiaries, net of infusions and excluding amounts used for acquisitions totaled \$607,295 in 2013.